 Directions

-- Heat a Dutch Oven over medium-high heat.
-Once hot, melt butter in pan then add carrots, mushrooms, celery, and shallots/onions.
-Stir to coat the vegetables in butter then saute until the mushrooms release their liquid and it has evaporated, 3-4 minutes.
+- Heat a Dutch oven or large soup pot over medium-high heat.
+Melt butter in pan then add carrots, mushrooms, celery, and shallots/onions.
+Saute until the mushrooms release their liquid and the liquid has evaporated, 3-4 minutes.
 Season with homemade seasoning salt and pepper then continue to saute, turning the heat down slightly if necessary, until vegetables are tender, another 6-7 minutes.

 - Add garlic, poultry seasoning, and dried thyme then saute until garlic is very fragrant, 1-2 minutes.